uoy-im-aitt/aitt-w3-motion/README.md

 1. Roll the device left and right to steer, with the extent of roll affecting the sharpness of turn
 2. Tilt the device forward to accelerate and backwards to brake

 I've provdied a Car prefab you can use for this task.
-You can find it in ```Assets\Standard Assets\Vehicles\Prefabs``` in the project.
+You can find it in ```Prefabs``` in the ```Task 3 - Car``` folder of the project.
 Once you’ve added the car into a scene, locate the ```CarUserControl``` script component and edit the code in the ```FixedUpdate``` method so that it uses the accelerometer for steering and acceleration/braking rather than the Horizontal and Vertical axes from the gamepad.

 ## Task 4: Removing unwanted movement data from our car controller